The Secret Mitchell: Build-up

 After this, Danielle frequently tried to get close to Ronnie, but something would always happen, leading to Ronnie shutting down and Danielle backing off.
 Feeling depressed, Danielle had sex with a barman called Paul at R&R on 23 December 2008.
 Then, in January 2009, she discovered she was pregnant.
 She confided in Ronnie about her pregnancy and how frightened she was at not knowing what to do.
 Ronnie comforted her and the pair became closer than ever before.
 Ronnie told her that she had given away a baby once, not realising that she was talking to that baby.
-Danielle and Ronnie then decided that she should have an abortion, even after her adoptive father, Andy Jones, tried to persuade her not too, she went ahead with it on 20 January 2009.
+Danielle and Ronnie then decided that she should have an abortion; even after her adoptive father, Andy Jones, tried to persuade her not to, she went ahead with it on 20 January 2009.
 She nearly told Ronnie her true identity, but Ronnie backed out of coming to her last appointment at the clinic, because Danielle's abortion brought back so many painful memories about Amy.
 She called Danielle, but instead told her that she backed out because R&R was busy, and when asked by Danielle if she regretted giving away her baby, she lied and said no and that she should have had an abortion, which crushed both Danielle and her.
 After deciding to leave Walford and return home to Telford, she left deciding that Ronnie would not want her in her life.

 However, she returned in February.
 Danielle confided in Stacey that Ronnie was her mother, but stated that she was trying to find the right time to tell her.
 She was furious when Stacey kissed Paul and told him about her abortion, and also when Stacey threatened to tell Ronnie the truth.
 Danielle pinned Stacey to the wall and warned her off this course of action, but began to make attempts to reveal her true identity to Ronnie.
 She became increasingly angry with her mother, going as far as to paint "evil cow" on her front door.